prof-rossetti/southernct-csc-443-201701/assignments/fork-the-repo/assignment.md

 Leverage an existing open source website to publish your own.

+> Note: your website content will be available to the public.

 ## Objectives

-  1. Develop basic familiarity with software version control (Git), including the ability to "fork" a repository and "commit" changes using the GitHub online platform.
+  1. Develop a familiarity with open source software, software version control, and website hosting.
-  * Demonstrate the ability to edit with syntactical precision an html document using a web-based text editor.
-  * Gain exposure to an example static website, noting its repository file structure.
+  * Gain exposure to a basic website, noting its directory structure and observing HTML document structures and content.
+  * Obtain a foundation upon which to develop and publish your own personal website, for free.
+  * Leverage technology as an outlet for creativity.

 ## Prerequisites
   1. Install a [modern web browser](/README.md#browser), if necessary.
-  * Register on [GitHub](https://github.com/), if necessary.
+  * Register on [GitHub](https://github.com/), unless you already have an account.
+When registering for the first time, you must confirm your email address - check your inbox for a confirmation email and click the link.

 ## Instructions